tarlepp/symfony-flex-backend/README.md

 make watch
 ```

-These commands will create four (4) containers to run this backend application.
+These commands will create following containers to run this backend
-Those containers are following:
+application:

 * [php](https://www.php.net/) (this is for actual application)
 * [nginx](https://www.nginx.com/) (this will serve application)
 * [mariadb](https://mariadb.org/) (MariaDB 10.7 which will store all the data
   of application)
 * [dozzle](https://dozzle.dev/) (to see your docker container logs)
+* [adminer](https://www.adminer.org/) (to manage your database via browser)

 ### 3. Using application [ᐞ](#table-of-contents)